simeononsecurity/simeononsecurity.ch/content/articles/introduction-to-teraform-for-infrastructure-as-code/index.en.md

 ## Best Practices for Using Teraform

-To ensure that you are using Teraform effectively, consider following these best practices:
+To ensure that you're using Teraform effectively, consider following these best practices:

 - **Use Version Control:** Store your Teraform configuration files in version control to enable collaboration and ensure changes are tracked.